 Step 7: Apply synthetic filling material

 A rubber-like, thermoplastic filling material called gutta-percha (originally derived from a plant in Malaysia) is applied into the root canals and set in place by an adhesive cement sealer.
-The sealer is very important to keep the tooth from becoming reinfected later.
+The sealer is very important to keep the tooth from once again becoming infected

 Depending on the structure of the affected tooth, a post may be inserted into the root canal during the filling process to help hold the temporary or permanent filling in place.
 If you receive a temporary filling, it is very important to come back for a permanent filling or crown to reduce the risk of infection down the road.